How to Quiet ATV Exhaust Noise – Your 12 Best Options

 All you have to do is take a few rides through the area in the last few weeks before the hunt begins.

 Use the bike to check up on your deer stands.
-Use it to learn your hunting ground by mapping out important spots such as water sources and food plots.
+Use it to learn your hunting ground by mapping out key places such as water sources and food plots.
 Check your trail cameras.

 Make all this a part of your season preparation routine, and your riding will soon no longer be an abnormality that scares them.

 On opening day, you should be able to ride out with little chance of spooking them.
-In fact, walking in on foot will usually cause a lot more disturbance than an ATV they are used to from before.
+Walking in on foot will usually cause a lot more disturbance than an ATV they are used to from before.

 Can Exhaust Modifications Hurt the Engine?